Glenwood Caverns Adventure Park: Incidents

+Civil lawsuit and bankruptcy

-On the evening of September 5, 2021, 6-year-old Wongel Estifanos died on the Haunted Mine Drop ride after being separated from her seat and falling 110 feet to her death.
-It has been determined that the girl was actually sitting on top of her seatbelt rather than the seatbelt being tight on her lap.
+On the evening of September 5, 2021, 6-year-old Wongel Estifanos died while riding the Haunted Mine Drop attraction after being separated from her seat and falling 110 ft.
+Investigators determined that Estifanos had been seated on top of the safety restraint rather than secured beneath it.
 A forensic pathologist identified the cause of death as blunt-force trauma.
-The official report by the Colorado Division of Oil and Public Safety blamed a lack of procedures and inadequate training of two ride operators to ensure that Estifanos was properly buckled in.
-Before the accident, the ride had had four annual safety inspections per Colorado Amusement Rides and Devices Regulations (7 CCR 1101–12) and was certified to have corrected any issues.
-Following the incident the park temporarily closed.
-Colorado Senate Bill 03-253 allows parents to release their minor's rights to sue for negligence.
-As a result of the incident, the ride remained closed until 2023 when it reopened as Crystal Tower.
+An official investigation by the Colorado Division of Oil and Public Safety cited inadequate procedures and insufficient training of two ride operators, who failed to ensure that Estifanos was properly restrained before the ride began.
+The Estifanos family was represented by attorney Dan Caplis in a subsequent civil lawsuit against the park, which ended in a landmark jury verdict awarding $205 million in damages for the death of Wongel Estifanos.
+Following the fatal accident in 2021, Glenwood Caverns Adventure Park temporarily closed.
+The Haunted Mine Drop remained closed until 2023, when it reopened as Crystal Tower.

+In 2025, Glenwood Caverns Holding LLC, the park's parent company; Soaring Eagle, the designer of the ride; and the two operators of the ride were found liable for the death of Wongel Estifanos.
+On February 10, 2026 Glenwood Caverns filed for Chapter 11 bankruptcy on account of the $116 million dollar wrongful death judgement made in 2025.
+Court filings indicate the park carries roughly $5 million in liability insurance.

+Ride injuries

-Several rider injuries have occurred on Alpine Coaster.
-In 2007, a parent and daughter were hospitalized after being thrown from the ride into a fence.
-In 2010, a 10-year old was thrown from the ride and landed in rocks, resulting in a bloody face.
-In 2011, a woman broke her back after failing to brake for nine stalled cars on the track.
-The woman filed a lawsuit, but it was dismissed.
+Several injuries have been reported on the Alpine Coaster attraction.
+In 2007, a parent and child were hospitalized after being thrown from the ride into a fence.
+In 2010, a 10-year-old child was ejected from the coaster and landed on a pile of rocks, sustaining facial injuries.
+In 2011, a woman suffered a broken back after the car she was riding in failed to brake for a series of stalled cars on the track.
+A lawsuit filed in connection with the incident was later dismissed.

+Security incident

-On October 28, 2023, prior to the park opening for the day, a 20-year-old Colorado man identified as Diego Barajas Medina was discovered dead from an apparent suicide.
-Medina was wearing tactical gear and was heavily armed with IED explosives and two privately made firearms (a semi-automatic rifle and a handgun) which led Garfield County Sheriff's Office officials to state it would have been possible for him to commit a devastating mass attack on the community and first responders.
-However, a note allegedly written by Medina was found on the wall of a women's bathroom stall inside the park near his body that read, "I am not a killer.
-I just wanted to get into the caves."
+On October 28, 2023, prior to the park opening for the day, a 20-year-old Colorado man identified as Diego Barajas Medina was found dead inside the park from an apparent suicide.
+Medina was wearing tactical gear and was armed with improvised explosive devices and two privately made firearms, including a semi-automatic rifle and a handgun.
+Officials with the Garfield County Sheriff's Office stated that the weapons and equipment could have enabled a mass-casualty attack.
+A note discovered near Medina’s body, written on the wall of a women’s restroom stall, read, "I am not a killer.
+I just wanted to get into the cave."